MileHacker Logo

 Local Operators

-Some niche experiences may require reserving personally with local operators or by way of your hotel.
+Some niche experiences may require reserving directly with local operators or through your hotel.

 Exploring Ganzhou

 Ganzhou's array of attractions offers a deep dive into its unique history and natural beauty.
-Take time to explore independently, and make sure to look for each of the famous landmarks and the quiet, local spots that really bring the town to life.
+Take time to explore independently, and remember to look for the two famous landmarks and the quiet, local spots that truly bring the city to life.